How Blockchain Is Changing Banking and Financial Services

 Blockchain is a technology that facilitates trust between trading partners.
 If you’re familiar with Bitcoin, blockchain is the underlying technology that makes it possible to transfer currency and have confidence that transactions are successfully completed.
 But banking and other industries are using blockchain (with or without Bitcoin) in a variety of ways.

 A blockchain is a secure “ledger” or a list of transactions.
-The benefits of blockchain come from two key features:
+The benefits of blockchain come from two key features, which are outlined below.

 There are numerous copies of the ledger.
 A public blockchain, like the Bitcoin blockchain, gets published and copied in multiple places.
 New transactions get broadcast to a broad network of participants, who add those transactions to the ledger.
 Nobody controls the ledger, but the system is designed so that everybody’s ledger contains identical information.